aragon0013/Algea-PBR-Controler/README.md

 # Algea PBR Controler
 Software to Control an Algea PBR, this software was developed during a environmental project from university.

+I'm not a professional programmer, I created this work with passion and I liked to work on this software.
+But I also like to learn and improve my programming skills, so if anybody wants to give me tips and improvements I'm open for discussions.

-# PyQT Disclaimer
+# PyQT declaration
 GUI was created with Qt Designer

 # EU funding declaration